 One of the many treatments you can read up on online is a hot oil treatment, which involves applying warm coconut or olive oil to your scalp.
 This treatment has come from the myth that dandruff means your scalp is dry, but adding oil to your scalp will only make it worse!
 It makes the dandruff flakes stickier and greasier and rubbing oils in can irritate your skin further.

 3. You should scratch them off before you shampoo

-If the dandruff on your scalp is so bad that you need to scratch them off your scalp, it suggests that your have a more serious scalp condition.
-If you're being too harsh to your skin, it can not only be painful, but can cause bleeding and leave you open to infection.
+If dandruff on your scalp is so bad that you need to scratch them off your scalp, it suggests that you have a more serious scalp condition.
+If you're being too harsh to your skin, it can not only be painful but can cause bleeding and leave you open to infection.
 If you find yourself having to dislodge the flakes away from your scalp, it's best to consult your doctor as it may be something more serious.

 4. You should wash your hair less often

 You should actually shampoo every day if you suffer from dandruff, as it will rinse the flakes away.
 If you can't manage to fit this into your schedule, then using a hair toner will help as well.
 To reduce the yeast which is irritating your scalp, use a shampoo containing an anti-microbial agent which specifically targets dandruff.
 Look out for either Piroctone Olamine and Zinc Pyrithione which will help ease your dandruff.

 5. You don't need to exfoliate your scalp